CloudCannon/rosey/docs/content/docs/_index.md

 >> source.json
 {{< /tree >}}

-With these files in place, let's run the `build` subcommand:
+With these newly-created files in place, let's run the `build` subcommand:

 ```bash
 npx rosey build --source _site